GiraffeChain/giraffe/README.md

 - The SDK is defined in Typescript, and you can find it in the `typescript/sdk/` directory.

 ## Launching
 At the moment, there are no public testnets.
-You can instead launch a local private testnet for testing purposes.
+You can instead launch a local private testnet.
-1. `docker run --rm -p 2025:2025 seancheatham/giraffe-node:dev`
+1. `docker run --rm -p 2024:2024 seancheatham/giraffe-node:dev`
-1. Open the [wallet](http://localhost:2025) in your browser
+1. Open the [wallet](http://localhost:2024) in your browser

 Note: At this time, there is an issue with staking from a web browser.
 This means you need to run the "Development & Testing" instructions below to launch either the desktop or mobile version of the wallet.
 Fixing this is a high priority for me.